U.S. shoppers less than merry after online glitches

 | NEW YORK/SAN FRANCISCO

-NEW YORK/SAN FRANCISCO Tom Nenon, a philosophy professor at the University of Memphis, is vexed with his online shopping experience at Best Buy (BBY.N), a sentiment shared by other U.S. Internet shoppers this holiday season.
+NEW YORK/SAN FRANCISCO Tom Nenon, a philosophy professor at the University of Memphis, is vexed with his online shopping experience at Best Buy, a sentiment shared by other U.S. Internet shoppers this holiday season.

 Just days before Christmas, he received an email from the top U.S. consumer electronics chain informing him that his online order for a 42" Samsung TV will not be fulfilled.